SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_Memotec_NetPerformer_SDM9220-9230.md

 # Memotec NetPerformer SDM9220-9230

-The Memotec Netperformer SDM9220-9230 version is a SNMP driver intended to communicate with SDM9220-9230 Netperformer devices.
+The Memotec Netperformer SDM9220-9230 version is a SNMP connector intended to communicate with SDM9220-9230 Netperformer devices.

 ## About

-This driver implements the available parameters present in the device's MIB.
-The driver layout is implemented as much as possible like the device's web interface.
+This connector implements the available parameters present in the device's MIB.
+The connector layout is implemented as much as possible like the device's web interface.
 There are menus that are not 100% coincident.
 A **SNMP** connection is used in order to successfully retrieve and configure the device's information.

 ## Installation and configuration